 In order to provide comparability across schools in Maryland, students must only use calculators that are allowable for their grade/course assessment.
-Allowing for the use of a calculator that is not designated for the grade-level/course assessment may unfairly disadvantage or advantage students and is, therefore, not allowed.
+Allowing the use of a calculator that is designated for a lower or higher grade level assessment may unfairly disadvantage or advantage students and is, therefore, not allowed.
 Only students with a specific calculator accommodation may use calculators outside of their grade level.